Emotional Or Behavioral Signs Of Sexual Abuse

 Signs of sexual abuse in girls may vary from the warning signs of sexual abuse in boys.
 Each child responds to sexual abuse differently.
-So, it’s important to look for changes in physical or mental health in any young individual.
+So, it is important to look for changes in physical and mental health in any young individual.

 Additionally, signs of sexual abuse in teenagers may be different from signs of abuse seen in toddlers or young children.